SEI-R-2-22/u1_hw_tic_tac_toe/readme.md

 - Make your computer seem more human by adding a short time delay between your turn and the computer's turn.
 - Style it up!
 Get creative, or even make a theme!

-## Super Duper Bonus

-- Add an AI that can beat you every time with the mini-max algorithm.

 ## Submission Guidelines
 - Pull Request must be submitted utilizing these guidelines: [PR Guidelines](https://github.com/SEI-R-1-25/Pull-Request-Template)